Al-Asl/AutoLevel/README.md

 When selecting a `Block Asset,` there is an option called filling in the scene view context menu dropdown.
 This will show handles to edit the block filling, red for empty and green for fill, similar to the marching cubes algorithm.

-The filling comes into play in two parts.
+The filling has two roles.
 First, the connections will only be made to blocks with similar side patterns.
 Second, `Level Builder` can use that information to define the level rooms.
 The builder contains two built-in groups, the 'Empty' and 'Solid' groups, and you can use them to define the rooms and walls.

 ## PERFORMACE

-* Regarding the memory, reducing the memory usage can be done by switching to dictionary instead of arrays.
+* Regarding memory, reducing memory usage can be done by switching to a dictionary instead of arrays.
 This also helped with performance.
-The old implementation processing time goes exponentially with the number of tiles.
-Now it's linear.
-* There is a considerable cost when using tile group.
+* There is a considerable cost when using a block group.
 This cost has been reduced significantly by creating a lookup table for group interaction.
-* Using the `Level Builder` for a huge level is limited.
-That's because of the serialization cost to support `Undo` and saving changes to disk, next update there will be an option to ignore serialization.

 ## WHAT NEXT
-* Fine tile connection control
+* Fine Block connection control
-* Big tile support
 * Multithredead solving
-* Fast editing mode
-* Export for the tiles GameObject
-* More constrain